block-core/blockcore/Documentation/proof-of-stake.md

 #### Changes made in POSv4

-Two changes where made in POSv4.
+Two changes were made in POSv4.

 - The removal of the time stamp from the transaction serialization: this makes POS transactions serialize the same as Bitcoin transactions,